Bank Request

 Missing the deadline can lead to account suspension or a report to the financial intelligence unit.
 If the deadline is tight, you should request an extension and start working on the documentation at the same time.

 Note: TX-Partner does not issue a proof of funds in the legal sense of the Austrian FM-GwG (Financial Markets Anti-Money Laundering Act) or comparable regulations.
-TX-Partner provides the complete crypto documentation (transaction history, wallet mapping, on-chain verification) that serves as the foundation for such proof.
+TX-Partner provides the complete crypto accounting (transaction history, wallet mapping, on-chain verification) that serves as the data foundation for such proof.
 Review and acceptance is at the discretion of the respective financial institution.